joaoafigueira/quartz-poc/README.md

+# Quartz.NET proof of concept.

-# Proof of concept of Quartz.NET, a job scheduling system for .NET.
+Quartz.NET is a job scheduling system for .NET.